mikel-k-khui/Stacks-and-Call-Stack/README.md

 You can find the concept of stack in every day life with the classic example of trays in cafeteria.
 [Stacked parking][c] is a more modern example.

 The credit for earliest formative application of stack in computation belongs to Alan M. Turing[<sup>7</sup>][7].
-Many of today’s common computational concepts (e.g. using call stack to track subroutines) were discussed in his 1945 paper.
+Many of today’s common computational concepts (e.g. using call stack to track sub-routines) were discussed in his 1945 paper.
 Other common computational applications of the stack include:
 -	backtracking (in gaming, web browsers, word processors, **spoilers**: hooks and class in Javascript's ```React``` library);
 -	hardware memory allocations;
 -	prefix and postfix calculations;